 Call responsibility as primary staff: Call is with faculty.

 Any away rotations from primary institution?
 No away rotations.

 - Pelvic and Acetabular Trauma: Dr. Floyd (Dr. Antekeier – lumbar pelvic)

 - Ilizarov/Post Traumatic Deformity: Mentored by Dr. Floyd

 - Spine Trauma: Coordinated with Drs.
-Floyd and Harris
+McGrory, Gloystein and Gomez

 Meeting Opportunities: Fellow is expected to attend Orthopaedic Trauma Association, Southeastern Fracture Symposium, and/or other national meetings.